How I Came To Believe That Civilization Is Unsustainable

 - Overproduction of elites: as wealth gets ever more concentrated at the top, while the middle-class slowly slides down the social ladder, ever more people want to become part of the elite, increasing competition, political infighting, and creating entrenched factions ready to go to war with each other.

 - We can’t agree on anything: just go and watch “Don’t look up”, or go on social media and try to uphold a belief that a pivotal change is possible.
-We see people at each others throat even in such a low-risk, low-effort, simple issues as having oneself vaccinated.
+We see people at each others throat for just about everything, and even most obvious topics get politicized.
 Just imagine how would people react if they were told to reduce their consumption to third world levels in order to save the planet.
+This makes me wonder are there any obvious topics at all…?
 Humans have developed an astonishing level of diversity in thinking, cultures and personality types.
 Genetically we might be 99.9% the same, but cultural programming wise we are the most diverse species on the planet.
 Thus chances of humanity uniting in the face of troubles ahead is getting closer to zero each passing day.

 - Declining social cohesion: as a result of the previous points above, members of societies lose faith in a common goal and a uniting power.
 Societies within countries will continue to fracture into ever smaller factions, gradually becoming incapable to cooperate in any matter.